 - Have completed one full year of high school algebra with a passing grade of “C” or one post-high-school algebra course with a passing grade of “C”

-- Attain established norm on the NJATC Apprentice Selection Test Battery
+Aptitude Testing: Attain established norm on the NJATC Apprentice Selection Test Battery

-Note: Applicants apply directly to participating employers.
+Application: Applicants apply directly to participating sponsors.

 If you meet the application requirements listed above, do the following to get started: